gitbra/pwic/README.md

 - Install the dependencies: `python -m pip install aiohttp aiohttp-cors aiohttp-session cryptography imagesize jinja2 parsimonious PrettyTable pygments`
 - Optionally install your SSL certificate or generate your self-signed one: `python pwic_admin.py ssl`
 - Optionally but definitively write random characters in the secret salt `PWIC_SALT` in `pwic_lib.py` with a text editor
-- Make sure that the folder `db/` is writable
+- Make sure that the subfolder `db/` is writable
 - Initialize the SQLite database: `python pwic_admin.py init-db`
 - Create a new project: `python pwic_admin.py create-project --help`
-- Optionally define the global and project-dependent variables: `python pwic_admin.py set-env --help` (list available in the help page)
+- Optionally define the global and project-dependent variables: `python pwic_admin.py set-env --help` (details available in the help page)
 - Run the server: `python pwic.py`
+	- The bind address and port can be modified in the command line if you need a public exposure for your server
 - Open your browser at `http://127.0.0.1:1234`

 If you intend to change the cascading style sheets (CSS), you need SASS: